 - Hull Training and Adult Education can respond flexibly to market forces and government policy, including fee guidance issued by its funding body, the ESFA

-- Hull Training and Adult Education generates a proportion of overall income from non-publicly funded sources
+- Hull Training and Adult Education generates a proportion of its overall income from non-publicly funded sources

 3. Responsibility for paying course fees

-Hull Training and Adult Education has an Equality, Diversity and Inclusion Policy and seeks to ensure that arrangement for fees and charges are consistent with this.
+Hull Training and Adult Education has an Equality, Diversity and Inclusion Policy and seeks to ensure that arrangements for fees and charges are consistent with this.

 Learners or their third party, unless they qualify for exemptions/ waivers, are to be charged.